-It was amidst a devastating breakup that Daniel Blumberg’s recent album Minus (out now on Mute) was born, recorded live over five days in Wales after discharging himself from hospital.
+It was amidst a devastating breakup that Daniel Blumberg’s recent album Minus (Mute) was born, recorded live over five days in Wales after discharging himself from hospital.
 “Humans are really complicated creatures, so our emotions aren’t just happy or sad,” shares the London-based artist and musician.
 “I think art is more cohesive than these words.
 I hope my work can be about all those explicit things but also the details in between.”
-He has indeed delved into the prismatic nature of his creative space, which has included composing the soundtrack for the film Agnes Varda, working on his drawings and recording his first record in five years.
+He has indeed delved into the prismatic nature of his creative space, which has included composing the soundtrack for the film Agnes Varda, working on his drawings, and also recording his first record in five years.

 Blumberg has been putting out work for over a decade since first being signed to the label XL as a teenager.
 While working with a community of progressive musicians in free-form improvisation, Blumberg connected with double bassist Tom Wheatley and violinist Billy Steiger, two artists who appear on Minus.

-It was during the intimate Minus sessions that the standalone track Family was birthed, recorded in one take.
-With the accompanying video, Blumberg applies a similarly raw approach.
-Premiering today on i-D, the video features Stacy Martin (Nymphomaniac, Vox Lux) — his partner since the age of 19 with whom he experienced the breakup — and lures us into a delicately personal, but compelling portrait as the camera scans a Parisian hotel hallway and a close-up of Martin’s face comes into focus.
+It was during the intimate Minus sessions that the standalone track “Family” was birthed, recorded in one take.
+With the video for “Family,” Blumberg applies a similar raw approach as that taken with his music.
+Premiering today on i-D, the video features Stacy Martin (Nymphomaniac, Vox Lux) - his partner since the age of 19 with whom he experienced the breakup — and lures us into a delicately personal, but compelling portrait as the camera scans a Parisian hotel hallway and a close-up of Martin’s face comes into focus.
 Blumberg has reached into emotional turmoil to freely explore musical and emotional form on a track and an album both vulnerable and bold.

-Family was recorded during the Minus sessions.
-What does this track mean to you?
+“Family” was recorded during the Minus sessions.
+What does this track in particular mean to you?

 There was a time when it meant everything to me.
 I was finding life too difficult, so I thought I’d just focus on these songs I’d written and try very hard to block out everything else.